yi-zhang/MetaTiME/README.md

 ### Reference
-Manuscript In Review.
+Manuscript In Revision.
 Repo continously being improved!
 More details will be updated.
 [Paper at bioRxiv](https://www.biorxiv.org/content/10.1101/2022.08.05.502989v1)

 ### Contact